 Gamers would have heard of the term teraflop more often than not, but how many understand what it means?
 We are going to explain all of this in the best possible way for your understanding.
 Now, for those who have never heard of a Teraflop before, well, it is one of the reasons why the Xbox Series X is more powerful than the Xbox One.

-People who are looking to purchase new desktop GPUs for gaming and professional work should understand what a teraflop is.
+People who are looking to purchase new desktop GPUs or Graphics card for gaming and professional work should understand what a teraflop (core speed) is.
 For example, a GPU with a higher teraflop count does not necessarily mean it is more powerful than another competing brand.

 What is a Teraflop?

-Before we explain what a teraflop is, we should first note that a FLOP means floating-point operations per second.
+Before explaining a teraflop, we should first note that a FLOP means floating-point operations per second.
 A floating-point operation includes decimal points and irrational numbers, which means they are more complex when compared to fixed-point operations.

-Furthermore, floating-point operations are primarily used to measure the computing power of a computer system, or better yet, the system’s overall performance capability.
+Furthermore, floating-point calculations are primarily used to measure the computing power of a computer system, or better yet, the system’s overall performance capability.
 The higher the floating-point numbers, the better graphical performance you would get.

 To break things down even further, a teraflop means a computer has the ability to process up to 1 trillion floating-point operations per second.
-Therefore, we can safely say that since the Xbox Series X is pushing 12 teraflops, it should be able to hit 12 trillion floating-point operations per second.
+Therefore, we can safely say that since the Xbox Series X is pushing 12 teraflops, it should hit 12 trillion floating-point operations per second.

 So, the higher the teraflop of a GPU, the faster it will crunch through data, predominantly if that data consists of 4K textures.